-ESO reserves the right to allocate telescope time in Designated Visitor Mode (DVM) instead of regular VM for any runs with a duration smaller than one night and a justified need for VM.
-The final decision will be based on the technical feasibility of the programme and Principal Investigators will be informed of their DVM time allocation via the webletters.
+ESO reserves the right to allocate telescope time in DVM instead of regular VM for any runs with a duration smaller than one night and a justified need for VM.

-Designated VM observations on Paranal are scheduled on specific dates/slots as if they were regular Visitor Mode runs, but they are executed by an ESO staff member, in close contact (e.g., via phone, Skype or video link) with the Principal Investigator, or someone the PI designates to serve as the liaison with the Observatory.
+Designated VM observations on Paranal are scheduled on specific dates/slots as if they were regular Visitor Mode runs, but they are executed by an ESO staff member, in close contact (e.g., via phone or video link) with the Principal Investigator, or someone the PI designates to serve as the liaison with the Observatory.
 The web-based tool POEM (Paranal Observatory Eavesdropping Mode) has been offered for observations in Designated Visitor Mode.
 Details on POEM are available in the POEM Instructions webpage.
 More details on DVM, including all requirements concerning the preparation of DVM runs are provided on the Paranal Sciences Operations webpages.
 As for normal Visitor Mode runs, users can request additional science targets, instrument setup changes and backup targets.
 However, such requests must be submitted at least four days in advance of the run, in line with the submission of the overall material to the Observatory.
 Otherwise, such requests will not be processed.

-Due to the reduced operations at La Silla, Designated Visitor Mode is generally restricted to runs requesting less than three contiguous nights.
+Due to the reduced operations at La Silla, the Designated Visitor Mode is generally restricted to runs requesting less than three contiguous nights.
 Nevertheless, runs requesting observations that take up less than one night may be rejected on operational grounds.
-OBs scheduled in DVM must be submitted using the p2 web interface for OB preparation by the Phase 2 deadline, following instructions given at the time of the webletters release.
+OBs scheduled in DVM must be submitted using the $\underline{\mathbf{p2}}$ web interface for OB preparation by the Phase 2 deadline, following instructions given at the time of the webletters release.
 Observations will be executed by a telescope operator and contact with the PI is therefore very limited.